paraspell/xcm-tools/README.md

 - Run asset update script for XCM SDK from the root using `pnpm run:updateAssets`

-- Run the existential deposit update script for XCM SDK from the root using `run:updateEds`

 - Run the pallet update script for XCM SDK from the root using `pnpm run:updatePallets`

 - Run asset update script for XCM Router from the root using `pnpm run:updateRouterAssets`